-In our Direct business, we market and sell our products, principally Bowflex[®] cardio and strength products, directly to consumers.
-While we are, and plan to continue to be, a large direct marketer of strength products in the U.S., our advertising emphasis has shifted toward cardio products, especially the Max Trainer[®] and TreadClimber[®], as cardio products represent the largest component of the fitness equipment market and a majority of our business.
-Sales of cardio products represented 93% of our Direct channel revenues in 2016, compared to 93% in 2015 and 91% in 2014.
+In our Direct business, we market and sell our products, principally Bowflex® cardio and strength products, directly to consumers.
+While we are, and plan to continue to be, a large direct marketer of strength products in the U.S., our advertising emphasis has shifted toward cardio products, especially the Max Trainer® and HVT®, as cardio products represent the largest component of the fitness equipment market and a majority of our business.
+Sales of cardio products represented 90% of our Direct channel revenues in 2017, compared to 93% in each of the two years 2016 and 2015, respectively.